Precious-Metals-Manager/precious-metals-manager-landing-page/_getting-started/create-item.md

 When you make a purchase at a coin shop or from another individual, you are buying items that form part of an order.

-1) Tap on an order on the Orders tab.
+1) Tap on an order on the "Orders" tab.

 {% include theme-image.html
    data_light="/assets/images/light/orders_one_order_light.webp"